 At the Entrepreneurial School®, providing a consistent link between science and practice has top priority.
 Therefore, we provide our students plenty of opportunity to put their newly acquired knowledge to practice, even during their studies.
 The collaboration with companies and organizations of different sizes and sectors forms one of the cornerstones of the MCI concept.
 Such cooperative work does not only benefit our students, but also, to a large extent our partners.

 Based on the three research levels enterprise, destination, and region, a number of areas of research representing cross-cutting fields of interest can be defined, which constitute the research focus at MCI Tourism.

 The exploration of the research areas identified in the illustration, namely business management/leadership, entrepreneurship/innovation, finance management, personnel management, service marketing, resource management, economics & policy-making, in the context of enterprises, destinations and regions shall ultimately contribute to enhancing the competitiveness of alpine tourism.

-The tourism businesses are the backbone of the tourism industry in Tyrol, and are therefore the main focus of R&D at MCI Tourism.
-Ultimately, from a supply point of view the quality achieved by the individual service providers is decisive for the competitiveness and success of a destination.
+Family businesses are in fact the backbone of the Tyrolean tourism industry, and are, therefore, the focus of tourism research at MCI.
+On the supply side, the quality of individual service providers determines the competitiveness and success of a tourist region...